medic/cht-core/API_v1.md

 ## DELETE /api/v1/users/{{username}}

 Delete a user.
-Does not affect a contact or place associated to a user.
+Does not affect a person or place associated to a user.

 ### Permissions